-RSM US LLP (f/k/a McGladrey LLP), the independent auditor of the County's audited financial statements for the fiscal year ended December 31, 2014, has not reviewed, commented on or approved, and is not associated with, this Official Statement.
-The report of RSM US LLP relating to the County's financial statements for the fiscal year ended December 31, 2014, which is a matter of public record, is included by reference in this Official Statement in APPENDIX B. However, RSM US LLP has not performed any procedures on any financial statements or other financial information of the County, including without limitation any of the information contained in this Official Statement, since the date of such report and has not been asked to provide written consent to the inclusion of its report in this Official Statement.
+The report of RSM US LLP, the County's independent auditor, relating to the County's financial statements for the fiscal year ended December 31, 2014, which is a matter of public record, is included by reference in this Official Statement in APPENDIX B. RSM US LLP, the County's independent auditor, has not been engaged to perform, and has not performed, since the date of its report included herein, any procedures on the financial statements addressed in that report.
+RSM US LLP also has not performed any procedures relating to this Official Statement.